Peterhead Bay: Piracy

 In 1704, when Admiral Baron de Pointis (Admiral Ponti in the vernacular) attacked and burnt Dutch vessels up the east coast, at least 100 vessels were protected in the bay and the guns of the Fort.
-Scarcely a week past during King William's War or Queen Anne's War when ships were saved by fleeing to the bay.
+Scarcely a week passed during King William's War or Queen Anne's War when ships were saved by fleeing to the bay.

 Ship building

 Shipbuilding in Peterhead Bay has been undertaken since the early 17th century.
 Vessels were built for the Western India, American, Baltic and the Mediterranean trade.
 Associated industries such as rope and nail makers were present in Peterhead to support the shipbuilding industries.
 In the 17th century, most shipping built, was for Greenland whale fishing.
-A typical whaling ship would be fitted out at a cost between £8000-£10000, each with between 6 and 7 boats with 6 men in each, with lances, ropes for catching the whale.
-Vessels were built for common fishing for cod, and other fishing around Barra Head, of the coast of Norway and Spain were also built.
-Ships were later built for export of fish, butter, cheese, grain, and non consumables like granite.
+A typical whaling ship would be fitted out at a cost between £8000-£10000, each with between six and seven boats with six men in each, with lances and ropes for catching the whale.
+Vessels were built for common fishing for cod, and other fishing around Barra Head, and off the coast of Norway and Spain.
+Ships were later built for export of fish, butter, cheese, grain, and non-consumables such as granite.
 Imports included coal and iron.